 The consequences of evolving communication and media technologies for cities, how they are represented, and for urban economies and ways of life.

-identity, occupation, emotions and the baggage you carry affect how you and others
+because your identity, occupation, emotions and the baggage you carry affect how you

-view the surrounding space.
+and others view the surrounding space.
 Is the city a relaxed place for you?
-One that produces
+One that

-anxiety?
+produces anxiety?
 Are you interrupted or obstructed as you walk?
-Do you glide through the
+Do you glide through

 vacation and entrapment for city inhabitants as they communicate and share city-space